What is C++?

 So what did “classes” introduce?
 In many programming languages including C, structs are simply a way of describing to the compiler program the software developer’s intended memory layout for variables.
 Structs neatly group several variables by name, and for the most part, programs execute code and accomplish their tasks by modifying memory.
 So how a program is laid out in memory can become incredibly important for how a program performs.
 This is true of any programming or scripting language, although some don’t necessarily give the developer complete control.

 C++ expanded on structs, where “structs” may be thought of as strictly data.
 “Classes” are a combination of structs and the functions which would otherwise be paired along with them.
-In C, the executable code that resides in functions is just that.
+This idea isn’t unique to C++, however in C, the executable code that resides in functions is just that.
 The software developer writes code incorporating the structs they’ve defined for ease of use and the two concepts of data and code are in essence separate.

 Here’s a quick side by side example of C and C++ (bare in mind C++ is fully capable of running the C code).